cake-tech/autoforward-autoconvert/README.md

 0 0 * * */1`           every 1 day
 ```

-Save `monero-autoforward.py`, available in this repo.
+Save `autoforward-monero.py`, available in this repo.
 Make sure to change the address, password, and (if needed) index.

-First, find where python is on your device.
+Find where python is on your device.

 `type -a python3`